gjlondon/definitive_guide_to_django_deployment/README.md

 ###Launch Some EC2 Servers

-We're going to launch two Ubuntu 12.04 LTS servers, one for our web host and one for our database.
-We're using Ubuntu because it it seems to be the most popular linux distro right now, and 12.04 because it's a (L)ong (T)erm (S)upport version, meaning we have the longest period before it's official deprecated and we're forced to deal with an OS upgrade.
+We're going to launch two Ubuntu 14.04 LTS servers, one for our web host and one for our database.
+We're using Ubuntu because it it seems to be the most popular linux distro right now, and 14.04 because it's a (L)ong (T)erm (S)upport version, meaning we have the longest period before it's official deprecated and we're forced to deal with an OS upgrade.
+Depending on what [AMI you choose](http://cloud-images.ubuntu.com/locator/ec2/) in your settings, you may end up with a different version.
+(If in doubt, choose a i386 ebs-ssd LTS version.)

 With boto and Fabric, launching a new instance is very easy: